curl/curl/docs/DISTROS.md

 - curl: https://formulae.brew.sh/formula/curl

-Homebrew's policy is that all patches and issues should be submitted upstream unless it is very specific to Homebrew's way of packaging software.
+Homebrew's policy is that all patches and issues should be submitted upstream unless it is specific to Homebrew's way of packaging software.

 ## MacPorts